-Worthy developed her trademarked HeartMind® Meditations and the HeartMind Meditation Program after surviving a near fatal brain injury overseas that catapulted her into a Near Death Experience lasting 2 hours.
-She was hit by a 15 passenger van while out for an early morning run in South Korea and lost access to four of her five senses that day: smell, taste, partial hearing, and partial vision.
+Worthy developed her trauma competent technique and trademarked HeartMind® Meditations after surviving a near fatal brain injury overseas that catapulted her into a transformative Near Death Experience and spiritual awakening that lasted 2 hours.
+She had been hit by a 15 passenger van while out for an early morning run in South Korea and lost access to four of her five senses that day: smell, taste, partial hearing, and partial vision.

 Against all odds, she lived.

 Her trademarked technique and a limited edition series of HeartMind® Meditations launched publicly in 2018 on Insight Timer, the world's largest meditation app, where practice sessions are free and organized by topic: HeartMind® for Self-Healing, HeartMind® for Anxiety, HeartMind® Aligned for Life Purpose, HeartMind® for Manifestation, and an introduction to contemplative awareness, which presents life as an ongoing journey of remembrance.

-In her personal life, she has healed with support from neuroscientists, mindfulness experts, therapists, artists, corporate shamans, sound healers, psychologists, somatic experts, and wayshowers who believe in the body's capacity to heal.
+In her personal life she has healed with generous support and skillful feedback from neuroscientists, mindfulness experts, EMDR therapists, artists, corporate shamans, sound healers, leading psychologists, somatic experts, and wayshowers who believe in the body's capacity to heal.
 She began practicing Dzogchen in 2008 with Tenzin Wangyal Rinpoche, who introduced her to the power of abiding with what is - and attention to what is possible.

-Worthy has closely followed research in the field of relational neuroscience since meeting the late Dr. Candace Pert in 2007 and now produces meditation programming that is both trauma competent and mystical.
-As a traumatic brain injury survivor, Worthy's rich understanding of post-traumatic growth is informed by her personal experience of debilitating tragedy and the life-affirming journey of renewal that came after.
+Worthy has closely followed research in the field of relational neuroscience since meeting the late Dr. Candace Pert in 2007 and produces meditation programming that is both trauma competent and mystical.
+As a traumatic brain injury survivor, Worthy's rich understanding of the brain is informed by her personal experience of debilitating tragedy and the life-affirming journey of renewal that came after.

-She lives with her husband (an adult literacy expert) in New York City and Montana, where she is originally from.
+She lives with her husband (an adult literacy expert) in New York City and often writes in Montana, where she is originally from.
 Worthy is her real, given name; she was named for her grandfather, Dr. Worthy, who was a gifted physician.
-She holds a Bachelor of Arts in Journalism.
+She holds a Bachelor of Arts in Journalism from Mary Washington College.